EgorGorokhov-EG/Simple_Neural_Network/README.md

 # DL Projects
-There you can find my DL projects.
+Here you can find my DL projects.